Best Single Action Revolvers: Not Just for Cowboys

 While safety rules should be strictly enforced, the nature of the gun makes it difficult to accidentally fire.
 Or at least more difficult than other guns.
 I actually learned on an old cheap Sauer in .22LR that was an absolute blast as a kid.

-With all this in mind, I gathered a variety of revolvers that are perfect for playing cowboy, hunting, and teaching new shooters.
+With all this in mind, I gathered a variety of revolvers that excel in various aspects—whether it’s for playing cowboy, hunting, or teaching new shooters.
+Let me walk you through how I chose the best single-action revolvers.

 Gun University’s Best Single Action Revolvers